Some of the key areas where legislation is likely to affect childminders are listed below.

 Insurance for a childminder

-When you start up in business you will need insurance cover.
-Contact an insurer and explain to him or her exactly how your business will operate - they will then recommend what cover you should have.
+Contact an insurer or insurance broker and explain exactly how your business will operate - they will then explain what insurance cover you must have by law, and other cover you should consider.

-Note that, under the terms of your registration, you are obliged to take out an appropriate level of public liability insurance.
-Make sure it covers all the activities you'll do with the children in your care, including outdoor play.
+Make sure your public liability insurance covers all the activities you'll do with the children in your care, including outdoor play.

 - toy library/equipment loan